 Preserving Values and Traditions

 Property divides.
 Values don’t split so cleanly.
-One way to send more than assets is to sit down and spell out what counted—sometimes called an “ethical will.”
+One way to send more than assets is to spell out what counted—sometimes called an “ethical will” or legacy letter.
 This isn’t about distributing the family china.
-It’s a letter, maybe a video, telling the real stories, passing on hopes, beliefs, regrets if you have them.
+It’s a letter, maybe a video, telling the real stories, passing on hopes, beliefs, and the reasoning behind your decisions.
+A farm in north Missouri is more than a title search; someone should know how it survived the flood of ’93 or why no hunting is allowed near the north fence.
+These stories anchor the next generation to something real.

 Charity and Community Roots

-Charity isn’t an afterthought for most Missouri families.
-It’s at the core.
-Whether it’s supporting a food pantry, a church, or endowing a scholarship, this kind of giving becomes part of the fabric.
-Bake the idea into your estate plan: leave a bequest, build a donor-advised fund, or set aside a permanent scholarship in someone’s memory.
+Charity isn’t an afterthought for most Missouri families—it’s at the core.
+Whether supporting a food pantry, a church, or endowing a scholarship, giving becomes part of the fabric.
+You can bake it into your estate plan: leave a charitable bequest, build a donor-advised fund through a Missouri community foundation, or set aside a permanent scholarship in someone’s memory.
+Missouri law recognizes charitable gifts and provides estate tax benefits for qualified donations.
+Talk it through with a Missouri estate attorney who understands both the legal and the human dimensions.
+The best legacy is often the habit—passed down—to always give something back.

 Treating Property and Heirlooms Like They Matter